-The history of domestic livestock grazing in the Carbon County goes back over 150 years, although native herbivores have grazed the area for centuries prior to that time.
+The history of domestic livestock grazing in the Carbon County goes back over 150 years, although many native herbivores grazed the area prior to that time.
 Settlers brought sheep into the area beginning in the late 1860s.
 Livestock production has been a critical component of the economy and lifestyle of the County, and proper grazing management can positively influence the ecosystem health.
 Proper utilization of the range resources in the District is vital to the economy of the local communities (see Section 4.2 for more economic support data).